AI Use Cases/Manufacturing

 1

-Step 1: Your Manufacturing systems - SAP, MES, SCADA, supplier quality portals - stream transactional data into our secure data lake via API connectors we configure during onboarding; no manual exports, no stale files.
+Step 1: Your manufacturing systems - SAP, MES, SCADA, supplier quality portals - stream transactional data into one secure data layer through connectors we configure during onboarding; no manual exports, no stale files.

 2

-Step 2: Our ML models process 18-24 months of historical vendor performance (delivery variance, defect trends, compliance audit results, lead time consistency) against your production schedule and quality thresholds to establish baseline risk profiles for each active supplier.
+Step 2: The models process 18-24 months of historical vendor performance (delivery variance, defect trends, compliance audit results, lead time consistency) against your production schedule and quality thresholds to establish baseline risk profiles for each active supplier.

 3